 Martin Fowler coined the term "Strangler Application" as a metaphor to describe a way of doing an evolutionary rewrite of a system, keeping it working while you evolve it.
 The main idea is to gradually create a new system around the edges of the old, letting it grow slowly over several years until the old system is strangled.
 The microservices architecture style has become very popular, and has been used to apply the strangler application to monolithic service-based systems.
 This paper describes different strategies (patterns) for applying the strangler application while evolving a monolith to use the microservices architecture style.
-The main ideas are: Wrap the monolith and protect services and system from change, Start Small and gradually evolve the system (baby steps), Pave the Road making microservices easier to create; Macroservice first then split to Microservice, Add new functionality as microservices, Extract Module / Component to Microservice, and Replace functionality with Microservice.
+The main ideas are: Wrap the monolith and protect services and system from change, Start Small and gradually evolve the system (baby steps), Pave the Road making microservices easier to create; Macroservice first then split to Microservice, Add new functionality as microservices.
 As the system evolve it is common to Proxy Monolith Components and Add Façade to the microservices